LocationGrand Théâtre, 81000 Albi, France

 ScenographChangement à vue

-From the architect.
+Text description provided by the architects.
 The Albi Grand Theatre is going to transform the texture of the city as well as its cultural influence.

 This building appears as an outstanding architectural symbol, on the outskirts of the historic centre.